 Governance factors: anti-bribery and corruption measures; business ethics; accountability; transparency; conflicts of interest; whistle-blowing; control mechanics; data governance; cyber security and the governance of environmental and social factors.

 Such policy and measures shall be discussed with and reported to the portfolio company’s supervisory/advisory board.
-Any uncovered risks will be mitigated through an individual ESG action plan as part of our 100-days plan after realizing an investment, monitored quarterly and reported upon using our ESG risk criteria over the whole lifecycle of our investments.
+Any uncovered risks will be mitigated through an individual ESG action plan as part of our 100-days plan after realizing an investment, monitored and reported over the whole lifecycle of our investments on at least an annual basis.
 This information can be found in the quarterly reports for limited partners.

 With this dedicated process, eCAPITAL can ensure that sustainability risk, both internal and external, is integrated from the initial investment decision through to the exit process.

 No reference benchmark has been designated for the purpose of attaining the environmental and social characteristics promoted by the Partnership.